cdmandrews/cdmandrews.github.io/3301/weekly/week-01-notes.md

 2. If you skipped my "Okay, let's start with technical writing (whatever that is)" notes above, back up and read them as well.

 3. Post to your group's "<strong>Welcome to the group!"</strong> forum  **before midnight on Thursday**.
 Write a post in which you cover each of the following topics:
   - Write a paragraph to introduce yourself, your background, and your #goals.
 What should we know about you and your identity?
-Also, have you taken online classes before, or is this your first?
-What strategies would you offer to your classmates for succeeding in an online class?
+  - Have you taken online classes before, or is this your first?
+What strategies would you offer to your groupmates for succeeding in an online class?
   - Somewhere after that first paragraph, [insert a gif of a fictional character that represents who you are](https://youtu.be/jp9HA6en5BA) and explain why you chose this character.
   - Write a paragraph that describes professional or job-related writing experience you have and how the writing you did reflect the **six characteristics of technical writing** from the Open TC chapter you read.
 Did you have to use a company email account for that internship?
 Did you write reports for twenty years before coming back to college?
 Did you ever take meeting minutes for a club you're in?
 Did you help manage an Instagram account for a nonprofit?
 Do you have a work email account?
 Have you ever had to write a personal statement to get a promotion?
+  - <span style="color: purple;">**Want to post this week's discussion in a video?
+Cool with me.
+Post a link or embed in the discussion forum.**</span>
   - **Respond** to your group members' introductory statements.
 Say hello.
 Swap stories.
 Make conversation.
 Get to know each other.
 These are your fellow learners for the next 15 weeks.

 # Looking ahead